zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 we can build protean applications while preserving all benefits associated with Scala's strong static type system along with additional **type-safe metamorphism** of objects provided by Morpheus.

-####Case Study Overview

- - A popular web site like a search engine
- - In the beginning it has no clue about its users
- - Registration of users to improve search results and targeting ads
- - At this point the user entity consists of a few simple attributes like ID, email, name...
-   However the db is populated with hundreds of millions of entities
- - The company starts asking users for private details like the phone number or address under the pretext that they needed to provide users with premium services.
-The entity contains the private info section.
- - The company starts tracking the activity of users, the entity is extended by hobbies for instance
- - The company unleashes its bots to retrieve additional information about its users from other sites like LinkedIn.
-   The entity now contains professional career data.
- - The company offers registered users with a free email service.
-The entity contains contacts.
- - Since the company keeps track who is online and knows the contacts of many of its users it can implement a chat service.

-####Data Description

-####Modeling Protean Data

-####Instantiating and Loading

-####Protean Behavior (Offline/Online)

-####Protean Networks

-####Networks Mapper

-####Colleagues Network

-####Friends Network

-####Application of Friends Network

-####Simultaneous Networks